-If you don’t have any known condition affecting your menstrual cycle, your period should start within 30 days of the start of your last period, depending on your normal cycle.
+If you don’t have any known condition affecting your menstrual cycle, your period should start within 35 to 38 days of your last period, depending on your normal cycle.

-A period is officially considered late if it’s been more than 30 days since the start of your last period.
+If it’s been more than a few days past this time frame, your period is officially considered late.
 After six weeks without bleeding, you can consider your late period a missed period.

 Several things can delay your period, from basic lifestyle changes to chronic health conditions.
 Here’s a look at 10 potential culprits.

 Your body’s stress-response system is rooted in a part of your brain called the hypothalamus.
 While you may no longer be running from predators, your body is still hardwired to react as if you were.

 When your stress level peaks, your brain tells your endocrine system to flood your body with hormones that switch on your fight-or-flight mode.
 These hormones suppress functions that aren’t essential to escaping an imminent threat, including those of your reproductive system.

 If you’re under a lot of stress, your body can stay in fight-or-flight mode, which can make you temporarily stop ovulating.
 This lack of ovulation, in turn, can delay your period.

 Severe changes in body weight can screw with your period’s timing.
 Extreme increases or decreases in body fat, for example, can lead to a hormonal imbalance that causes your period to come late or stop entirely.